polyaxon/polyaxon/site/docs/core/introduction/concepts.md

 ---

-Polyaxon relies on a set of concepts to manage the experimentation and the automation process, in this section we provide a high level introduction to these concepts, with more details in pages dedicated to each concept.
+Polyaxon relies on a set of concepts to manage the experimentation and the automation process, in this section, we provide a high-level introduction to these concepts, with more details in pages dedicated to each concept.